How to use this site

 Use the sidebar on desktop or the menu icon on mobile to explore pathways, molecular mechanisms, inheritance patterns, and therapeutic strategies.

-Biolectrics is a unified model explaining how stress driven glutamate signaling shapes bioelectric and metabolic function across generations.
-Stress increases glutamate receptor density and synaptic activity, driving calcium entry, mitochondrial overload, and the generation of Reactive Oxygen Species (ROS).
-When this excitation persists, cells alter their methylation patterns at key regulatory loci.
-These methylation changes shift transcriptional priority toward excitatory pathways and are passed to offspring, establishing inherited hyperexcitability as a baseline state.
-This generational imprint determines receptor abundance, calcium sensitivity, metabolic load, and antioxidant demand at the beginning of life.
+Biolectrics is a unified model explaining how stress driven excitatory signaling shapes bioelectric and metabolic function across generations.
+In animals, stress increases glutamatergic activity, raises NMDA and AMPA receptor readiness, drives calcium entry, increases mitochondrial loading, and generates Reactive Oxygen Species (ROS).
+When this stress associated excitatory load persists, regulatory methylation patterns progressively shift at key feedback and signaling loci.
+This generational imprint is proposed to influence receptor readiness, calcium sensitivity, metabolic load, and antioxidant demand at the beginning of life.

 These processes operate in every excitable or metabolically active cell type in both plants and animals.
 In animals they link the nervous, endocrine, immune, muscular, cardiac, hepatic, and epithelial systems.
 In plants they link GLR based calcium signaling networks, redox signaling tissues, vascular transport, meristematic growth zones, and immune containment structures.
-In both kingdoms these pathways form the oxidative cleanup machinery that determines whether a cell adapts, degenerates, or transforms under load.
+In both kingdoms these pathways determine whether a cell adapts, degenerates, or transforms under load.

-When biological demand exceeds antioxidant capacity the same glutamate driven calcium ROS cascade becomes the mechanism behind cellular injury.
+When biological demand exceeds antioxidant capacity, the same excitation calcium ROS cascade becomes the mechanism behind cellular injury.
 The outcome is excitotoxicity in neurons, inflammation in immune tissues, ferroptosis in iron rich environments, metabolic collapse in stressed organs, and malignant transformation when glycolytic survival pathways stabilize.
-The same logic applies in plants where overload drives oxidative collapse, programmed cell death, or hypergrowth structures such as galls.
+The same logic applies in plants, where overload drives oxidative collapse, programmed cell death, or hypergrowth structures such as galls.

 The same excitation to redox architecture therefore exists across the plant and animal kingdoms.
-Plants use glutamate like receptor channels and respiratory burst oxidase homolog enzymes to convert calcium signals into ROS in the same way that animal cells use NMDA and AMPA receptors with mitochondrial and NADPH oxidase systems.
-Under persistent stress or foreign object containment both plants and animals undergo the same methylation based shift toward excitatory readiness.
-Parents accumulate hypermethylation at regulatory balance points and pass hypomethylated stress responsive promoters to offspring, establishing a genetically encoded excitatory bias in the next generation.
+Plants use glutamate like receptor channels and respiratory burst oxidase homolog enzymes to convert calcium signals into ROS, paralleling the way animal cells use NMDA and AMPA receptors with mitochondrial and NADPH oxidase systems.
+Under persistent stress or foreign object containment, both plants and animals undergo a methylation based shift toward excitatory readiness.
+Parents accumulate altered methylation at regulatory balance points and can transmit stress responsive regulatory states to offspring.

 Once stress exceeds redox control both kingdoms converge on the same survival options.
 Cells either enter a glycolytic survival program, creating hypergrowth structures such as tumors in animals or galls in plants, or they undergo ROS mediated collapse.
 This full cross kingdom mapping is presented in ROS Load in Plants and Animals – GLR Signaling and Excitotoxic Parallels.